mmmohajer/dockerizednextdjango/instructions/readme.md

 Note that in order to restore a database you can use the following command:
 `docker exec app_db_1 psql DB_NAME < BACKUP_FILE`

-Just in order to automatic deploy go to the `utils/constants/constants.sh` and change the server alias
+Just in order to automatic deploy go to the `utils/constants/constants.sh` and change the server alias <br>

+Note that in order to remove backup files older than for example 7 days ago, you can use the following command: <br>
+`find /path/to/folder -type f -mtime +7 -delete`